testingautomated-usi/repli-ensemble-bench/README.md

 in this repository.
 On the windows machine, a python 3.6 (64 bit) environment was used.

-For questions regarding `uncertainty-wizard`, please refer to the [library repository](https://github.com/testingautomated-usi/uncertainty-wizard).
+For questions regarding `uncertainty-wizard` please refer to the [library repository](https://github.com/testingautomated-usi/uncertainty-wizard).

 ## Results